KalMarek7/fastapi-htmx-sqlite/README.md

 -   **Search**: Users can search for images based on keywords or metadata.
 -   **Expiration Date Tracking**: Images can be marked with an expiry date, and the application can provide a list of images that are about to expire.
 -   **Email Notifications**: Users can configure email notifications to be sent when images are about to expire.
--   **Authentication**: Users can authenticate using a simple username and password system.

 ## Technologies Used